zovoilis-lab/Flye/docs/USAGE.md

 fragmented assembly - most likely error rates in your reads are higher.
 In this case, consider to assemble using the raw reads instead.

-### Consensus of multiple input contig sets
+### Consensus of multiple contig sets

 ```--subassemblies``` input mode generates a consensus of multiple high quality contig assemblies
-(such as produced by different short read assemblers).
+(such as produced by different short/long read assemblers).
 The expected error rate
-is similar <1%.
+is <1%.
 You might want to skip the polishing stage with ```--iterations 0``` argument
-(however, it might still be helpful).
+(however, it might still be helpful to correct small structural errors).

 ### Input data preparation